WenshuaiJiangCorn/sl-experiment-wj/README.md

 ### Project Directory
 When a new project is created, a **project** directory **named after the project** is created under the **root** directory of the main data acquisition machine, the Synology NAS, and both the raw and processed data BioHPC volumes.
 Depending on the host machine, this project directory may contain further subdirectories.

-For example, most data acquisition systems also create a **configuration** subdirectory under the root project directory.
+All data acquisition systems also create a **configuration** subdirectory under the root project directory.
+This directory stores all supported experiment configurations for the project.
+Each 'sl-experiment' CLI command call searches the configuration directory for the .yaml file with the name of the target experiment to load the experiment data.

 ### Animal Directory
 When the library is used to acquire data for a new animal, it generates a new **animal** directory under the **root** and **project** directory combination.
 The directory uses the ID of the animal, as its name.
 Depending on the host machine, this animal directory may contain further subdirectories.

-For example, most data acquisition systems also create a **persistent_data** subdirectory under the root animal directory, which is used to store data that is reused between data acquisition sessions.
+All data acquisition systems also create a **persistent_data** subdirectory under the root animal directory, which is used to store data that is reused between data acquisition sessions.

 ***Critical!*** The current Sun lab convention stipulates that all animal IDs should be numeric.
 While some library components do accept strings as inputs, it is expected that all animal IDs only consist of positive integers.
 Failure to